Carter pleads guilty to murder, arson

-A Paris man plead no contest to first degree murder in the death of a 2-year old, and arson last week, and was sentenced to 30 years in the Arkansas Department of Correction for each offense.
+A Paris man pleads no contest to first-degree murder in the death of a 2-year old, and arson last week, and was sentenced to 30 years in the Arkansas Department of Correction for each offense.
+The sentences will run concurrently.

 Ricky Lee Carter, 29, was arrested after admitting to investigators he caused Ryatt Reese to fall to his death on Dec.
 21, 2017, and subsequently caused a gas explosion in the Paris home where the death occurred.